 |Video||1,080p at 30fps, 720p at 120fps||1,080p at 30fps, 720p at 120fps|

 |Network support||All major carriers (cellular version only)||All major carriers (cellular version only)|

 |Review score||4.5 out of 5 stars||4.5 out of 5 stars|

 It’s unusual for Apple to release a new iPad version and not improve performance, but the iPad (2019) has the same A10 Fusion chip as the iPad (2018).
-Apple doesn’t reveal RAM, but we know last year’s iPad had 2GB and it’s highly likely that remains unchanged in this year’s model.
-What that means is that you can expect the same level of performance from either tablet.
-We found the iPad (2018) to be speedy and slick for the most part, though this chip is the same one Apple put in the iPhone 7 and it’s definitely aging; expect to see the odd frame rate issue with demanding games.
+That said, the iPad (2019) comes with 3GB of RAM, as opposed to the more modest 2GB of the iPad (2018).
+What that means is that you can expect the newer iPad to be a little bit faster than its predecessor, with the 2019 version being a little better at handling more recent apps and juggling several tasks at the same time.
+Nonetheless, we found the iPad (2018) to be speedy and slick for the most part, though this chip is the same one Apple put in the iPhone 7 and it’s definitely aging; expect to see the odd frame rate issue with demanding games.

 The seventh-generation iPad is a bit bigger and heavier than the sixth-generation iPad to accommodate the larger display, but aside from that, the design language is exactly the same.
 There are sizable bezels around the screen and a Touch ID fingerprint sensor at the bottom when you hold it in portrait.
 Both feature a strong and durable aluminum body, though the newer iPad is the first to be made from 100% recycled aluminum.
 They come in the same three colors: Silver, gold, or space gray.